fanf/fanf.github.io/blog/content/posts/two-more-old-cents-on-scala-3-migration/index.md

 But with that one, *I'm not sure what I earn*.
 Things like `enum` or `given` were already possible, like I think everything else.
 OK, `macro` are finally principled and good, with the hope for new zero-cost abstraction - with more migration cost!
 OK, before everything was more clumsy, less nice.
 But for us, it doesn't look like it sustains its own disruption weight.

 Oh, of course the migration earns the fact that we will be on a supported (by the ecosystem) version of Scala.
 And it's the first time I'm not sure this is enough.

+[edit] Actually, having exactly 0 new features for a big migration IS a good way to do it IF it's used to make it totally transparent for users.
+Alexelcu pointed out that [it's what Kotlin did for K2, their new compiler](https://www.reddit.com/r/scala/comments/13q0uly/migration_to_scala_3_what_does_not_work_yet_for/jle7j2h/), which allows to split apart the risk for the tooling/compiler stability from the ecosystem risk of migrating.

 #### Costs